thomas-e-cowern/IOS/Snapchat Clone/Readme.md

 ## Structure

-1. Main page listing current todo items in core data
+1. Main page listing current snaps
-2. Add todo page for adding new todo item
+2. Add image page to take a new snap
-3. Completed page for completing todo items which are then deleted from core data
+3. Email list page to select whom to send new snap
+4. View page to view snaps recieved from friends.
+Upon returning the snaps are deleted.